WebIce

 Action regarding samples received with insufficient or incomplete minimum patient identification acceptance criteria

 Samples or request forms received without the minimum essential identification criteria may be rejected without analysis or referred back to the requesting practitioner.
-The standard operating procedure MUST instruct laboratory staff NOT to amend details on the sample.
+The laboratory standard operating procedure instructs that laboratory staff MUST NOT amend details on the sample.

 In cases where an inadequately labelled request form is received with a sample from a patient who is not easily accessible for a repeat then the sample may be processed at the discretion of the senior biomedical scientist in accordance with the local protocols.
 The report will show a clear disclaimer detailing the shortcomings of the sample and/or request and alerting the requesting practitioner to take responsibility for the results, and for any action taken as a result of the report.